Pep Guardiola's all-conquering side are in line to set a plethora of records in the coming weeks - and in many cases they already have

 61 – The goal difference of the Bavarian side is greater than the number of goals any other team in the Bundesliga has even scored.

-69.54 percent - Bayern has kept more possession in the Champions League this season than any other team in the competition.
+69.54% - Bayern have kept more possession in the Champions League this season than any other team in the competition.

-72 – The number of goals the Allianz Arena outfit has scored in only 24 Bundesliga matches so far this season.
-The team is chasing the record total of 101.
+72 – The number of goals the Allianz Arena outfit have scored in only 24 Bundesliga matches so far this season.
+They are chasing the record total of 101.

-117 – From the last available 123 points in the Bundesliga, Bayern has picked up 117.
+117 – From the last available 123 points in the Bundesliga, Bayern have picked up 117.

-119 – Bayern is already deep into three figures in terms of goals scored, despite having played only 39 times this season.
+119 – Bayern are already deep into three figures in terms of goals scored, despite having played only 39 times this season.

 Follow Robin Bairner on